 Can we just take a moment here to discuss my newest obsession?

 Have you ever had these little bites of heaven?
 They’re seriously outrageous.

 Wait!
 Don’t roll your eyes and click away.
 Liege waffles are NOT like the traditional breakfast waffle that you grew up eating!

-Liege waffles are made with a yeast dough (don’t freak out, this is totally easy!) and I personally think they make a better dessert than breakfast.
+This liege waffle recipe is made with a yeast dough (don’t freak out, this is totally easy!) and I personally think they make a better dessert than breakfast.

 What makes these waffles so special is the little chunks of Belgian sugar in the dough.
 You fold it in right before cooking the waffles and the chunks of sugar caramelize and create these little pockets of sugary heaven that will honest to God make you weak in the knees.

 I would have a really hard time deciding on my favorite way to eat these.
 Plain, straight from the waffle iron ranks right up there near the top though.
 Topped with Nutella and strawberry is certainly delicious too.

 I first saw liege waffles over on Oh, Sweet Basil and she topped hers with cookie butter and raspberries.
 Brilliant, I say.

 Her recipe is a Waffle Love copycat.
 I’ve never had a Waffle Love waffle before, so I searched high and low for the perfect authentic liege waffle.